OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 > More often than not, the effort to successfully rollback a deployment far exceeds the effort it would take to push a fix to production.

-When deployments involve database changes, I recommended that you roll forward to recover from an undesirable deployment.
+When deployments involve database changes, I recommend rolling forward to recover from an undesirable deployment.

 ### Rolling back

-With repeatable deployments, rolling back can be achieved by rerunning a previous deployment.
-This is possible because the package versions, scripts, and variables are all defined by a repeatable deployment.
+If you have achieved the pillar of *repeatable deployments* you can roll back by re-running a previous deployment.
+This is possible because the package versions, scripts, and variables are all captured by a repeatable deployment.

 Rollbacks are also an explicit feature of several seamless deployment strategies:

 * Canary deployments implement rollbacks by redirecting all traffic from the new deployment to the current deployment.
-* Blue/green deployments can rollback a deployment by cutting traffic back to the blue stack.
+* Blue/green deployments can roll back a deployment by cutting traffic back to the blue stack.
-* Session draining deployments can redirect new sessions to the current deployment, and optionally kill any sessions in the new deployment.
+* Session-draining deployments can redirect new sessions to the current deployment and optionally kill any sessions in the new deployment.

 Rollbacks have the following benefits:
 * A deployment issue can be fixed, without writing code, by rolling back to a previous deployment.